 | 4–5 years | Uses detailed language and storytelling |

-These milestones provide a general reference for understanding early communication growth.
+These milestones provide a general reference for understanding communication growth.

 Why Speech and Language Development Matters Today

-Speech and language development plays a critical role in a child's overall growth.
-Communication skills affect learning, social relationships, emotional well-being, and academic success.
+Speech and language development plays a key role in a child’s overall growth.
+Communication skills influence academic success, social relationships, and emotional well-being.

-Parents, caregivers, and educators are the groups most closely involved in supporting speech development.
-Early awareness allows adults to recognize potential delays or challenges.
+Parents, caregivers, and educators are essential in supporting communication development.
+Early awareness helps identify potential delays and create supportive environments.

 | Development Factor | Influence on Communication |